-Since the NICHD's founding in 1962, infant death rates in the United States have dropped more than 70% and many infant health outcomes have improved greatly.
-Much of this progress can be attributed to the application of research on infant health and care from the NICHD.
+Since NICHD's founding in 1962, infant death rates in the United States have dropped significantly and many infant health outcomes have improved greatly.
+Much of this progress can be attributed to the application of research on infant health and care from NICHD.

 NICHD, along with its federal partners as well as professional organizations and foundations, has advanced science to improve infant health and care, and it has spearheaded campaigns to deliver information to providers and families, helping to put research advances into action.

 Infancy is the period from birth until age 2 years.
 It is a time of rapid growth and change for children and families.
 Learn about the many issues related to infant health and care.